emrichmp/mist/dev_checklist.md

 [] - program uses if statements to let user know what to wear [] - create custom tab logo
 [] - React router?
+[] - have theme change based on night or day

 # Breakdown